kloimhardt/bb-web/README.md

 Download [Babashka with httpkit](https://github.com/borkdude/babashka/issues/556), a file with the two letter name `bb`.

-Then, clone or download this repository via Github's `Code` button above, thereby creating a `bb-web` directory.
-Open a command prompt (on MS-Windows(TM) via Start->Run->cmd, on Mac via Applications->Utilities->Terminal) and make `bb-web` the current directory using the `cd` command.
-Then type:
+Then, download this repository via Github's `Code` button above, thereby creating a directory called `bb-web` or similar.
+Copy the `bb` executable into this directory and double click `bb_web_demo.bat`.
+Non MS-Windows(TM) users open a command prompt <sup>[1](#myfootnote1)</sup> and type:

     bb server.clj

- If you see the `Could not find: org.httpkit.server` error, your local Babashka does not support http-kit.
-Again, download one that does and copy `bb` into the `bb-web` directory.
-The latter also solves an eventual `command not found` error.
+ If you see the `Could not find: org.httpkit.server` error, by accident you are using a Babashka version that does not support http-kit.

 If everything works as expected, your web-browser will open and show some buttons.
 Try them out and see Babashka in action on the client side.